 The Sarah P. Duke Gardens, 55 acres of landscaped and woodland gardens in the heart of Duke's West Campus, are open to the public daily.
 Each year more than 300,000 visitors enjoy the gardens' five miles of walkways and more than 2,000 species and varieties of plants.

-Duke employees can visit Duke Libraries to borrow books, CDs, DVS and even laptops and Kindles for free with their DukeCard.
+Duke employees can visit Duke Libraries to borrow books, CDs, DVDs and even Kindles for free with their DukeCard.
 In addition to the main Bostock and Perkins libraries on West Campus, there are also libraries located on East Campus and within many of the professional schools at Duke.
 Employees can also go online to search titles and request or renew books using the “My Library Account” page.